blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 What does "delimited" mean here?
 In order to understand that, you need to understand analogies like the Ghata-Aakaasha-Nyaaya (Pot-Space Analogy), Urna-Naabhi-Nyaaya (Spider-Web Analogy) and so on.
 The shortest analogy I can make is, consider multiple objects displayed on a screen.
 Now one can reason that behind each object, there should be a screen.
 But, are there multiple screens?
 No, there is only one, although one feels that there should be many.

 Now, the screen's power to project the image is called Shakthi, and the screen is called Shiva.
 There's also the aphoristic saying that "without Shakthi, Shiva is Shava."
 Why are those two entities separately described if they are ultimately non-separate?
 It's because Shiva is the "static" aspect, and Shakthi is the "dynamic" aspect.
-Hence why the Ardha-Naari-Eeshvara analogy - which I state further below.)
+Hence why the Ardha-Naari-Eeshvara analogy - which I state further below.
+Also, Purusha is the same thing as Shiva here, i.e. the static aspect.)

 If I say "you are the head of the group," it doesn't mean that "the group" is a "being" with a "head."
 Also, if I say "I'm the fire, the sword and the gun," it doesn't mean I'm not human.